hariprakash-j/instance-list-api/README.md

-# instance-list-api
+# Instance List API for lambda
-list the instances across an aws account
+Lists the instances across an aws account in JSON

+## Requiremnts

+- BOTO3
+- AWS CLI
+- AWS Credentials with EC2 permissions